hucker/splint/README.md

 to run a set of rules against a system and get detailed results and a simple "score" for the run.
 If all tests pass you get 100% and a long list of passes.

-If you there are failures you get detailed information about what failed as well as a score < 100%.
+If there are failures you get detailed information about what failed as well as a score < 100%.

 `Splint` generalizes this pattern.